 The Institute is committed to generating, disseminating, and preserving knowledge, and to working with others to bring this knowledge to bear on the world's great challenges.
 MIT is dedicated to providing its students with an education that combines rigorous academic study and the excitement of discovery with the support and intellectual stimulation of a diverse campus community.
 We seek to develop in each member of the MIT community the ability and passion to work wisely, creatively, and effectively for the betterment of humankind.

-Since then, MIT embarked on one of the most ambitious building initiatives in its history, aimed at creating a stronger campus community through enhanced residential options and the provision of advanced educational and research facilities.
-This initiative added nearly one million square feet of new facilities to the campus—smart residence halls and common spaces to inspire innovative collaborations, cutting-edge laboratories to support the emergence of new technologies, and visionary architecture to reinforce the intensity, curiosity, and excitement that are a defining value of the Institute, and of an MIT education.
+To enable MIT’s mission of advancing knowledge and educating students in science, technology and other areas of scholarship that will best serve the nation and the world, we continuously work to improve our residential campus.
+Strengthening campus community and supporting innovation are principles that guide our campus planning.
+Over the past decade, the Institute has added one million square feet of new facilities to the campus—smart residence halls and common spaces to inspire innovative collaborations, cutting-edge laboratories to support the emergence of new technologies, and visionary architecture to reinforce the intensity, curiosity, and excitement that are a defining value of the Institute, and of an MIT education.

-MIT enrolled 10,894 students in 2011–2012, including 4,384 undergraduates and 6,510 graduate students.
-These MIT students came from all 50 states, the District of Columbia, three territories, and 115 foreign countries.
-Nearly 10 percent of the undergraduates and 38 percent of the graduate students were international.
+MIT enrolled 11,189 students in 2012–2013, including 4,503 undergraduates and 6,686 graduate students.
+These MIT students came from all 50 states, the District of Columbia, three territories, and 116 foreign countries.
+The broad international student representation of 3,167 students made up 10 percent of the undergraduate and 40 percent of the graduate population.

 The confluence of ages, disciplines, and nationalities so characteristic of MIT brings together students and teachers, biologists and architects, humanists and engineers, young and old, and deeply influences the life and experience of every member of the academic community.
 The result is an academic environment with a strong focus on excellence and a diverse range of interests.